 This command first builds all RPMs corresponding to the SPEC files in your Photon repository and then builds a bootable ISO containing those RPMs.

-directory within the repository, using the following directory hierarchy:
+The RPMs thus built are stored under stage/RPMS/ directory within the repository, using the following directory hierarchy:

 $HOME/workspaces/photon/stage/: